PatD123/CS174C_1/README.md

 drawn as Curve Shape.

 I do 1000/30 updates I think instead of using 1/60 to get a faster, more realistic animation.
-I do updates per euler step.
-My verlet doesn't work but it should only be worth 2 points as stated in the spec.
+I do updates per symplectic euler step.

 On particle updates, I loop through all springs and recompute the forces on each of the particles.
 Then for each of the particles, I do a time step worth of velocity and position changes.

-1-8: All in parse commands to parse commands.
+- 1-8: All in parse commands to parse commands.
-Spring + Particle: Located in P2Classes.js.
+- Spring + Particle: Located in P2Classes.js.
-Integration: 181-196
+- Integration: 181-196
-Force Updates: update_particles() - Collision detection + response are here as well.
+- Force Updates: update_particles() - Collision detection + response are here as well.
-Animation runs in render_animation();
+- Animation runs in render_animation();

 # Part 3